mono/libgdiplus/README.md

 	./autogen.sh --enable-asan
 	make check

+To run the unit tests with leak sanitizers, run the following command from the root of the repository:

+	./autogen.sh --enable-asan
+	export ASAN_OPTIONS=detect_leaks=1
+	export ASAN_OPTIONS=fast_unwind_on_malloc=0
+	export LSAN_OPTIONS=suppressions=lsansuppressions.txt
+	make check

 ### Code coverage

 Code coverage stats are generated with `lcov`.
 You can use [Homebrew](https://brew.sh/) on **OSX** to install the dependencies: